Aesgeroth/DeepSea/Early Game Guide.md

 ![](https://image.ibb.co/mOoPke/Waterfall.png)

-Once in the new region, we will farm our stat item up to +5 the same way we did before.
+Once in the new region, we will farm our stat item up to +3 the same way we did before.

 This region and the next two all have the same egg drops, so you can farm in any of them.
 The higher regions have harder mobs but also higher droprates, and if there are a lot of new players around, regions may become cramped.

 ![](https://preview.ibb.co/dfpmyz/Ship_Graveyard.png)

 Once your stat item is +5 and you have hit level 80, it's time to tier up.
+Head to the Outlaw Residence cave in the region just to the left of the first town.

 ![](https://image.ibb.co/dobMWK/T1_Boss_Entry.png)